StefanZhang/dataviz-project-proposal/README.md

  * Do majority of people on twitter like Donald?
  * What are the most frequntly used words/phrases in tweets that are in favor of Donald?
  * What are the most frequntly used words/phrases in tweets that are not in favor of Donald?
- * What time during a day that, people talk about Donald more?
+ * During what days that people talk about Donald, positive or negative?
 And what does it potentially related to?

 ## Sketches